When you’re on the cusp of starting a new business, pursuing a passion project, or testing a concept, you may not think much about designing a logo.

 In other words, by investing in a logo you love, you’ll be able to check off the essential marketing to-dos, choose the other branded applications that make the most sense for your business — and then create or outsource them accordingly.

-It gives you something to put meaning into over time.
+7. It gives you something to attach meaning to over time.

 As famous logo designer Michael Beirut points out in this video, you have to think of logos as “empty vessels…and then you pour meaning into them.”